-Rulers influenced by these principles are responsible for ushering their states into eras of progress, peace, efficiency, and stability.
-Ancient leaders like Cyrus of Persia and Ashoka of India, and leaders from modern history like Churchill, Gandhi, and Mandela are prime examples.
+Rulers influenced by these principles ushered their states into eras of progress, peace, efficiency, and stability.
+Ancient leaders like Cyrus of Persia and Ashoka of India, and leaders from modern history like Churchill, Gandhi, and Mandela are examples.
 Their contributions were profound and changed the course of history for the better.

 Conscious and heart-centered leadership is needed now more than ever.
-Pertinent global issues that involve environmental ethics, world peace, and the resolution of inequality, world hunger, and poverty can only be fixed with a compassionate form of supervision.
-We need to move away from fear-based devices like armies and firearms, to ones that are rooted in compassion and wisdom like negotiation, collaboration, and cooperation.
+Pressing global issues that involve environmental ethics, world peace, and the resolution of inequality, world hunger, and poverty can only be fixed with a compassionate form of supervision.
+We need to move away from fear-based devices like armies and firearms, to ones that are rooted in compassion and wisdom, like negotiation, collaboration, and cooperation.

-If we have to evolve toward an elevated plane of existence as a species, we have to choose leaders who are capable of taking us there.
-Although the past cannot offer us a magic formula or a precise template for benevolent and effective leadership, it does suggest patterns and nuances from which we can glean a balanced leadership style.
+If we have to evolve as a species, we need leaders who are capable of taking us there.
+Although the past cannot offer us a precise template for benevolent and effective leadership, it does suggest patterns and nuances from which we can glean a balanced leadership style.

 Through their life stories, great leaders have shown us the nature of benevolent leadership and potential outcomes.
-Here are four lessons that we can learn by their example:
+Here are four lessons that we can learn from benevolent leaders:

-No matter how vast their ‘kingdom’ is, a leader has the sole responsibility to construct policies that will collectively benefit everyone.
+No matter how vast their ‘kingdom’ is, a leader has the responsibility to create policies that will benefit everyone.
 Before signing any paper, they need to ask themselves if approving a particular course of action will improve the life of another.
 Whether they realize it or not, their jurisdiction affects the destinies of many.
 This is a responsibility that shouldn’t be taken lightly.